Mounadi05/Algorithms-and-Data-Structures-Implmentation/stack/stack_LinkedList/readme.md

 # Stack Data Structure

-The stack class is a templated class that implements a basic stack data structure in C++.
+The stack class is a templated class that implements a basic stack data structure in C++ using a singly linked list.
 The stack is a last-in, first-out (LIFO) data structure, where elements are inserted and removed from the same end.

 ## Usage
 ### Instantiating a stack